How the coronavirus surprised Italy again

 The contact tracing system “crumbled as soon as we exceeded 1,000 cases per day,” said Andrea Crisanti, a virologist at the University of Padua who advised the Veneto region in the spring.

 Crisanti said no country could keep pace with contact tracing when it is seeing 35,000 cases per day, as Italy is now.
-But Italy could have given itself a better chance to contain the wave if it had built more labs across the country, performing granular surveillance of hotspot neighborhoods and workplaces, at the first beginning of the uptick.
+But Italy could have given itself a better chance to contain the wave if it had built more labs across the country, performing granular surveillance of hot-spot neighborhoods and workplaces, at the first beginning of the uptick.

 Crisanti said Italy should have been testing 400,000 people per day at the end of the summer when it was instead testing 75,000.